AveekD/MindificentSourceCode/Mindificent/README.txt

 # README for Mindificent #

-This is the README file for the Mindificent app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.

 The files in this folder contain everything you need to run your app:

 * `applab/applab.js` - This file contains the applab library, which has all the